 Limit Your Luggage to Included Checked Bags

 If you’ve purchased a fare that includes free checked bags, you can avoid baggage costs by simply limiting what you pack to your included baggage.
-Even if you’ve booked an Economy fare that doesn’t include any checked bags, you may be able to avoid baggage fees by limiting your luggage to your carry-ons.
+Even if you’ve booked an Economy fare that doesn’t include any checked suitcases, you may be able to avoid baggage fees by limiting your luggage to your carry-ons.
 Doing so will also save you from having to wait at baggage claim after your flight.

 Delta Air Lines Baggage Policies: Frequently Asked Questions